 Ideally, we would all be eating a healthy, balanced diet that contains all of the nutrients we need to have optimal health.
 But, if we’re honest with ourselves, that doesn’t always happen.
 Besides the fact that a lot of produce today is grown in depleted soil that is lacking in nutrients, so much of our modern food supply is full of processed foods that have very little nutritional value.

 In order to know if you’re getting enough vitamins and minerals from your diet, you have to take an honest look at what types of foods you eat the most often.
-When you go to the grocery store, is your cart filled with mostly fruits and vegetables (preferably organic ones,) and the ingredients needed for cooking and baking homemade foods?
+When you go to the grocery store, is your cart filled with mostly fruits and vegetables (preferably organic ones,) and pasture-raised animal products and the ingredients needed for cooking and baking homemade foods?
 Or is your cart filled with mostly boxes and bags of chips, crackers, cookies, microwave dinners, etc.?

 Other factors that might affect the amount of vitamins and minerals in your diet are food intolerances, allergies, and taste preferences.
 If you’re allergic to certain foods or food groups and can’t eat them, or if you just really don’t like the way that some foods taste, it might be more difficult to get the amount of nutrients that you need from food alone.